Umhlatuzana Rock Shelter

 Umhlatuzana Rock Shelter is an archaeological site located in KwaZulu-Natal Province, South Africa, near the suburb of Hillcrest.
-The site preserves a significant archaeological sequence spanning the Middle Stone Age (MSA) to Later Stone Age (LSA) transition, making it one of the few sites in southern Africa with continuous occupation through this important period.
+The site preserves a significant archaeological sequence spanning the later parts of the Middle Stone Age (MSA), the transition to the Later Stone Age (LSA) and the Pleistocene LSA, making it one of the few sites in southern Africa with continuous occupation through this important period.

-Site description

-The rock shelter is 47 m long, 8 m wide and 17.5 m high, facing northeast.
-It was formed within quartz arenite sandstone of the Ordovician Mariannhill Formation of the Natal Group.
-The site is located approximately 60 m above the Umhlatuzana River and is well-protected from direct precipitation and weather by surrounding vegetation.

-Archaeological history
+Research history

-The site was discovered in 1982 by Dr. Rodney Maud during the construction of the Mariannhill Toll Road on N3 Johannesburg-Durban highway.
-Initial excavations were conducted by Jonathan Kaplan in 1985, who opened a 6 m² trench reaching bedrock at around 2.5 m depth.
-More recent excavations were carried out in 2018 and 2019.
+The site was discovered in 1982 by Dr. Rodney Maud during the construction of the Mariannhill Toll Road on the N3 Johannesburg-Durban highway.
+Initial excavations were conducted by Jonathan Kaplan in 1985, who opened a 6 m^{2} trench reaching bedrock at around 2.5 m depth.
+In 2010 OSL dating work was carried out at the site.
+Further geoarchaeological excavations were carried out in 2018 and 2019.

+The shelter was formed within quartz arenite sandstone of the Ordovician Mariannhill Formation of the Natal Group.
+It is 47 m long, 8 m wide and 17.5 m high, facing northeast.
+The site is located approximately 60 m above the Umhlatuzana River..